4004km, 47,895m, 22 days - 1 rest day, how hard can it be?

 The Charities

-We are supporting three charities with a focus on causes that have impacted mine and many other families.
+We are supporting three charities with a focus on causes that have impacted Will's and many other families.

 'With the funds raised from Tour de Will in 2018, we were able to part-fund an exciting study looking at the effects of Carmaseal on people with Duchenne.
 It used to be the case that children and young people with Duchenne would die from respiratory failure.
 This is now better managed by steroid use and heart failure is now the primary cause of death in the Duchenne community.
 Carmaseal is showing positive results in improving heart function and reducing fibrosis in the heart and lung cells.
 Phase II clinical trials are currently underway and we hope that it will continue to see good results.
 It's an exciting potential treatment that could help all those with Duchenne.
 Thank you to Will and his team mates for not only completing their amazing challenge in 2018, but for getting back on their bikes this Summer to help us continue our Duchenne research programme.
 Good luck to you all!'